 Community Care Home Team

-Patients must be registered with a Portsmouth City GP and be resident within care homes / nursing homes within the local area
+Patients must be registered with a Portsmouth City GP, and be a resident within care homes / nursing homes within the local area to be referred to the Care Home Team.

 Full service description